 The proposed bill amends Minnesota Statutes to recognize the constitutional right to carry a firearm without a permit, specifically by adding new subdivisions to section 624.714.
 It establishes that individuals who are not legally prohibited from possessing a firearm have the right to carry it in various public settings, including vehicles and on their person.
 The bill also introduces an optional carry permit for those who wish to apply for one, detailing the application process and criteria for issuance.
-Additionally, it clarifies the definition of a "public place" and outlines the responsibilities of sheriffs in processing applications and maintaining a database of issued permits.
+Additionally, it clarifies the definition of "public place" and outlines the responsibilities of sheriffs in processing permit applications.

 Statutes affected: